Hurisoft/soccersm-contracts/specification.md

 - `evaluatePool`
 - `validatePool`

-#### TopicEventFeed Contract
+#### TopicDataProvider Contract

 - This contract keeps track of real world events.
+- It provides of chain data to the evaluator.
+- It uses a request response model.
-- It provide event feed for a particular topic.
+- It is a pull oracle.
-- Evaluator contracts rely on this contract for real world information.
-- This contract in turn relies on oracles or could act directly as oracle.
-- It also handles registration of events.
-For example adding upcoming football matches.
-Only events registered on this contract can be predicted on.
-- Allows for manual event updates in case of automation failure.

 #####

-- `registerEvent`
-- `updateEvent`
-- `addEvent`
-- `removeEvent`
+- `requestData` - ask the oracle for the data
+- `provideData` - data is submitted to oracle as soon as possible
+- `getData` - get data requested
+- `hasData` - check if oracle has the data

 ## Application Flows